dask/dask/docs/source/custom-graphs.rst

 Dask schedulers differ in the following ways:

-1. You specify the entire graph as a Python dict rather than using a specialized API
+1. You specify the entire graph as a Python dict rather than using a specialized API.
-2. You get a variety of schedulers ranging from single machine, single core to threaded, multiprocessing, distributed, and
+2. You get a variety of schedulers, ranging from a single-machine, single-core scheduler to threaded, multi-process, and distributed options.
-3. The Dask single-machine schedulers have logic to execute the graph in a way that minimizes memory footprint
+3. You benefit from logic to execute the graph in a way that minimizes memory footprint with the Dask single-machine schedulers.

 But the other projects offer different advantages and different programming paradigms.
 One should inspect all such projects before selecting one.